bekranker/bekranker/README.md

 ## ABOUT ME
 First of all my job is Game development.
 And this GitHub account is my portfolio.
-I have been use Unity for 2 years and last 3 month I been learn some VFX stuff.
-That's enough information about me.
-You can use theese tools also you should share :)
+I have been use Unity for 3 years.

 - 🎮 Game Developer For 2 years
 - ✨ Doin some VFX things...